diku-dk/futhark/HACKING.md

 allows you to tailor your own compilation pipeline using command line options.
 It is also useful for seeing what the AST looks like after specific passes.

+You may wish to set the environment variable `FUTHARK_COMPILER_DEBUGGING=1`.
+This has the following effects:
+-   The frontend prints internal names.
+(This may affect code generation in some cases, so turn it off when actually generating code.)
+-   Tools that talk to server-mode executables will print the messages sent back and worth on the standard error stream.

 ## Running compiler pipelines